microsoft/vscode-docs/api/extension-guides/tree-view.md

 # Tree View API

 The Tree View API allows extensions to show content in the sidebar in Visual Studio Code.
-This content is structured as a tree and conforms to the style of the [built-in views](/docs/getstarted/userinterface#views) of VS Code.
-For example, the built-in References Search View extension show reference search results as a separate view.
-This guide teaches you how to write an extension that contributes tree views and view containers to Visual Studio Code.
+This content is structured as a tree and conforms to the style of the [built-in views](/docs/getstarted/userinterface#_views) of VS Code.

+For example, the built-in References Search View extension shows reference search results as a separate view.

 ![References Search View](images/tree-view/references-search-tree-view.png)

 The **Find All References** results are displayed in a **References: Results** Tree View, which is in the **References** View Container.

+This guide teaches you how to write an extension that contributes Tree Views and View Containers to Visual Studio Code.

 ## Tree View API Basics